-The Wine Cellar Designers Group, based in Las Vegas, Nevada, represents master wine cellar builders all over the U.S.
+The Wine Cellar Designers Group, based in Los Angeles, California, represents master wine cellar builders all over the U.S.

 We endeavor to provide best practices for the design and construction of both residential and commercial custom wine cellar rooms.
 Essentially this means creating wine cellars that are built to last, as well as run efficiently.
 All intended to provide the best possible environment for storing your wine collection.